 The 100-Hour Challenge is one of the most popular community highlights of the year.
 This contest challenges the inventiveness, resourcefulness and creativity of students, as they are required to create and pitch a valuable, innovative or socially beneficial product or service using materials from UW SWAP (Surplus with a Purpose)…all in only 100 hour’s time.
 All participants must upload either a digital photo or video of their invention that the public can access for judging purposes.
-Check out some of the video submissions from last year.

 In addition to this contest, StartUp also offers many other ways for residents to get involved by offering monthly dinners with area entrepreneurs and business leaders, providing a forum for making connections and learning from others willing to share their experiences and guidance.
 Some of these dinners have even spawned entrepreneurial ideas for residents that have led to using funds allocated within StartUp to assist students in creating their own business ventures.